KamilSJaron/kamilsjaron.github.io/_posts/2018-06-11-icelandic_diversity.md

 So lets think of a "native" Icelandic plant, a that I lived there before human era, like _Betula pubsescence_.
 How much genetic diversity is going to be in the population?
 What do you think?
 I guess that in 10,000 generation there is no way to have more than negligible numbers, I would guess something like human.

 The good news is that there actually people who are into _Betulas_.
-The bad news is that the Icelandic _Betula_ species hybridize (check [this]([frequent hybridization](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1601-5223.1999.00191.x) paper).
-I was not sure about those triploids, but there is a population genomics dataset of _Betulas_ and apparently they can be also tetraploids and admix for more than one generation, it's in the supplement [this paper](https://www.nature.com/articles/ng.3862).
+The bad news is that the Icelandic _Betula_ species hybridize (check [this paper]([frequent hybridization](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1601-5223.1999.00191.x).
+I was not sure about those triploids, but there is a population genomics dataset of _Betulas_ and apparently they can be also tetraploids and admix for more than one generation, it's in the supplement of [this paper](https://www.nature.com/articles/ng.3862).
-I conclude that a lot of variability in Icelandic population could have been derived from secondary contact, so it's not a fair system to study founder effects / bottlenecks...
-However, I still think that my thoughts apply to everything without frequent gene flow, regardless if it's a secondary contact or migration from one of the continents around.
-My problem is that I don't know enough native plants of Iceland to search for further genomes, so I will stop right here.
+I conclude that a lot of variability in Icelandic population of _Betula_ could have been derived from secondary contact, so it's not a fair system to check if the heterozygosity/population variability correspond to 10,000 years old founder effect/bottleneck...
+However, I still think that my thoughts apply to everything without frequent gene flow.
+It's the same if the gene flow is due to a secondary contact or a migration from one of the continents around.
+My problem is that I don't know enough native Icelandic plants to search for further genomes, so I will stop right here.